A story about the most amazing migration on Earth and how one generation can inspire the next.

 Synopsis: Every year the monarch butterflies undertake the most amazing migration on Earth.
 Over the course of four generations, they travel from Canada to Mexico and back.
 This is an educational story about their challenging journey and the inspirational story of how one generation can inspire the next to make the world a better place.

 UPDATE: This might be my biggest project and best book so far!
+We donated over 600 books to students, teachers, schools and libraries.

 More about this book: This book is full of rich, conceptual drawings, that compliment a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
 It is a particular important book, I’m glad to see that being green is a topic that finally has finally reached critical mass in the mainstream consciousness.
 And Mirabella the Monarch illustrates many subjects from metamorphosis to migration to a passion for making the world a better place.